 The Cons of Standardized Job Descriptions:

 - Job differences.
 Not all jobs are created equal—even jobs with the same title.
 Expectations differ from manager to manager, different industries require specific responsibilities, certain qualifications may actually be optional, etc. In cases like this, a standardized job description may not be ideal or even possible.
 If you can’t clearly communicate a job’s requirements with a standardized position description, consider skipping the template and crafting your own.

 - Pigeonhole candidates.
 Very specific job requirements may potentially deter qualified candidates from applying.
 For example, someone with 3 years experience may be more qualified to do a job than someone with 5 years experience—listing 5 years as the standard could eliminate a whole group of qualified applicants.
 To avoid this, make sure your listed requirements are actually necessary.
 Is there any wiggle room?
 Are you being too specific?

 - Vague expectations.
 While you don’t want to be too specific with your job descriptions, it’s also important not to be too vague.
 Vague job requirements will end up attracting the wrong candidates.
 You want to be as specific as possible without alienating any group of qualified applicants.

 Whether you use standardized job descriptions or not, one thing is certain: good job descriptions aren’t slapped together at the last minute when an opening arises.
 “It’s crucial that you make writing job descriptions part of your overall business planning effort,” Grand Roads advised.
 “You can’t simply start thinking about job descriptions every time you have a specific search to conduct for a hiring requisition.”

-So while certain elements of job descriptions may be standard, if you’re looking to make your company stand out to the best prospects, you need to leave room for a little creativity.
+While certain elements of job descriptions may be standard, you need to leave room for a little creativity.